sunitsivaraj/Cogent/README.md

 ```

 ## Building & Running Cogent ##
-To run Cogent, use the following commands (windows command prompt)
+To run Cogent, the following commands (windows command prompt) can be used

 ```sh
 cd Cogent